junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Didn't you and Cas have a really good time in Manhattan?"
 Sam calls him.

 Dean wouldn't forget it for a thousand years.
 "Yeah, it's like forever ago," he recalls.
-What he's really thinking is -- yeah, that's the time and place when they get together.
+What he's really thinking is -- yeah, that was the time and place when they got together.

 "Want to visit again?"
 Sam prompts.
 "My kid could use a tour guide."